 Strengths: Weaknesses: Leading mortgage bank in Denmark.
 Highly collateralized nature of the loan book.
-Improved core earnings and profitability in 2019, despite the low interest rate environment.
+Resilient core earnings and profitability, even in the COVID-19-induced downturn.
 Concentration in Danish mortgage market.
-High reliance on wholesale funding for mortgage loans, but improved maturity profile.
+High reliance on wholesale funding for mortgage loans, although its maturity profile has improved.